evergreen-ci/evergreen/docs/Project-Configuration/Project-and-Distro-Settings.md

 - **Alias**: The name of the alias.
 - **Project**: The downstream project identifier.
-- **Module**: If you want tests to include the upstream project's changes, add the parent project as a module in the downstream project yaml, and specify that module name here.
+- **Module**: If you want tests to include the upstream project's changes, add the upstream project as a module in the downstream project yaml, and specify that module name here.
 - **Wait on**: You can have the child patch wait on a complete (success or failed), success, or failed status from the parent.
 Otherwise, the child patch will run immediately.
 If the patch depends on the parent